The following information will explain how to enter the

 Of course, completing one or more college-level English courses will assist you greatly with passing the entrance examination and in dealing with the numerous reading and writing assignments in the academy course.

 We afford priority enrollment in the Academy course to those recruits who are being paid to attend by their police agency employers.
-We also give priority enrollment to those students who pass our Academy Preparation Course (PS313) and achieve a passing score on the Entrance Examination.
 We start each course with a maximum of 60 students.

-After establishing the priority enrollments, we rank all other applicants by their test scores; and begin from the top of the list to admit candidates who wish to enter the class.
-Candidates selected for the academy course will first attend a Pre-enrollment meeting where they will begin the process of signing forms, being fingerprinted thru the Live Scan system, etc. Next, the candidates will attend a mandatory twelve-hour Orientation Session which takes place six weeks prior to the beginning date of each academy course.
+After establishing the priority enrollments, we rank all other applicants by their combined written and PT test scores; and begin from the top of the list to admit candidates who wish to enter the class.
+Candidates selected for the academy course will first attend a Pre-enrollment meeting where they will begin the process of signing forms, being fingerprinted thru the Live Scan system, etc. Next, the candidates will attend a mandatory eight-hour Orientation Session which takes place six weeks prior to the beginning date of each academy course.